zoomoid/have-i-been-stolen/README.md

 # have-i-been-stolen

+> This project is not maintained anymore and archived, as the underlying bike sharing API is no longer available with
+> the data required for this interface to work

-`have-i-been-stolen` is a VueJS frontend + PWA implementing Material Design to view Velocity Bike History for the Aachen area and estimate if it was stolen, as this seems to be a problem.
+`have-i-been-stolen` is a VueJS 2 frontend + PWA implementing Material Design to view Velocity Bike History for the Aachen area and estimate if it was stolen, as this seems to be a problem.

-**Try it out live here: <https://haveibeenstolen.zoomoid.de/>**
+> No longer hosted. ~~**Try it out live here: <https://haveibeenstolen.zoomoid.de/>**~~

-## Build it yourself?!
+## Build it yourself

-Just your usual dockerized VueJS + nginx application:

 ```bash
 # Version and Docker image tag as variables to re-use later